homan-uppu/writing/2-Essays/Winners take all.md

 Complete equality is possible in a fair world, but only when the activity is simple (like Tic Tac Toe).
 No complex activity, in a fair world, will have completely equal outcomes.
 If it seems that there are completely equal outcomes for a complex game, you won't have to look far to find the one asshole that sits above everyone else (who within themselves have equal outcomes).

 Upward mobility will become more difficult in a fair, leveraged world because winners take all, and those not the best in what they do won't be able to contribute to the economy.
 Therefore you can't use difficulty of upward mobility to measure fairness in a system.
 That's like saying Chess is unfair because I can't be as good as Magnus Carlsen.
 I probably wouldn't be as good as him no matter how much I train myself.
-Life is not fair, but the game is.
+Life is not fair while the game can be.

 ---